xak2000/nomad/website/source/docs/configuration/client.html.md

   files on the client host via the `file` function.
 By default templates can access files only within the task directory.

-### `host_volume` Stanza
+### `host_volume` Block

-The `host_volume` stanza is used to make volumes available to jobs.
+The `host_volume` block is used to make volumes available to jobs.

-The key of the stanza corresponds to the name of the volume for use in the `source` parameter of a `"host"` type [`volume`](/docs/job-specification/volume.html) and ACLs.
+The key of the block corresponds to the name of the volume for use in the `source` parameter of a `"host"` type [`volume`](/docs/job-specification/volume.html) and ACLs.